Meet The Chefs

 And of course there’s chicken stew, poulet a la moamba.
 It’s a popular dinner cooked with onion, garlic, and tomato.

-You joined FIN’s Food Business Incubator in 2018.
+You joined the Food Innovation Network [FIN] Food Business Incubator in 2018.
 What have been some of the highlights of your time here?

 I didn’t know how to start the business, but FIN helped me and made it easy for me to start.
 I’ve done farmers markets, pop-ups, and some catering jobs.
 The best experience has been setting up at farmers markets.
 I’ve met a lot of customers, including some that had lived in my country, and they got so excited to see Congolese food.